It’s been a frantic and exciting year for the Pan American Hockey Federation national associations.

 Argentina’s young stars finished top of the podium in both the men’s and women’s South American Youth Games.
 The event was held in Rosario and the host nation fans were able to cheer the players to comprehensive victories.
 Argentina’s Leoncitas beat Uruguay 4-0, while the men’s youth team went one better to beat Brazil 5-0.

-While Argentina were sweeping up all the continental trophies, it was Uruguay who stole the headlines in epic fashion when they won the inaugural FIH Hockey 5s in Lausanne, Switzerland.
+While Argentina was sweeping up all the continental trophies, it was Uruguay who stole the headlines in epic fashion when they won the inaugural FIH Hockey 5s in Lausanne, Switzerland.
 The team beat the host nation Switzerland in the final and also dispatched India, South Africa and Poland along the way.

 Soledad Vilar, who was a member of the victorious team said the victory would raise the profile of hockey in Uruguay and would bring the sport to a new audience.
 With the country recently opening its first water-based pitch, hockey is definitely on the up in the South American country.